Otis Redding: "Dock of the Bay"

-Personal life and wealth
+Personal life

-Redding, who was 6 ft 1 in tall and weighed 220 lb, was an athletic family man who loved football and hunting.
-He was described as vigorous, trustworthy, full of fun and a successful businessman.
+Redding, who was 6 ft 1 in tall and weighed 220 lb, was an athletic family man who loved hunting and American football.
 He was active in philanthropic projects.
-His keen interest in black youth led to plans for a summer camp for disadvantaged children.
+He had a keen interest in supporting Black youth; at the time of his death, he had been planning to construct a summer camp for disadvantaged children.

 Marriage and children

-At age 18, Redding met 17-year-old Zelma Atwood at "The Teenage Party".
+At age 18, Redding met 17-year-old Zelma Atwood at a local event, "The Teenage Party".
 Approximately one year later, she gave birth to their son Dexter in the summer of 1960 and married Redding in August 1961.
-In mid-1960, Otis moved to Los Angeles with his sister, Deborah, while Zelma and the children stayed in Macon, Georgia.

-Redding and his wife had four children: Dexter, Demetria, Karla, and Otis III.
-Otis, Dexter, and cousin Mark Lockett later founded the Reddings, a band managed by Zelma.
+In mid-1960, Otis moved to Los Angeles with his sister Deborah while Zelma and Dexter stayed in Macon.
+Zelma and Otis welcomed two more children, Karla, and Otis III (December 17, 1964 – April 18, 2023).
+A fourth child, Demetria, was adopted by Zelma after Otis died.
+Otis III, Dexter, and cousin Mark Lockett later founded The Reddings, a band managed by Zelma.
 She also maintained or worked at the janitorial service Maids Over Macon, several nightclubs, and booking agencies.